 China issues alerts for mountain torrents

 BEIJING, Aug.
-4 (Xinhua) -- China's Ministry of Water Resources and the China Meteorological Administration on Sunday evening issued orange and yellow alerts for mountain torrents.
+6 (Xinhua) -- China's Ministry of Water Resources and the China Meteorological Administration (CMA) on Tuesday evening issued red and orange alerts for mountain torrents.

 From 8 p.m.
-Sunday to 8 p.m.
-Monday, mountain torrents are highly likely to hit certain areas of Liaoning and Heilongjiang, according to an orange alert issued by the two government departments.
+Tuesday to 8 p.m.
+Wednesday, mountain torrents are highly likely to hit certain areas in the provinces of Shaanxi and Gansu, according to a red alert issued by the two government departments.

-The two government departments also issued a yellow alert for mountain torrents in some parts of Liaoning, Jilin, Heilongjiang, Sichuan, Yunnan and Xizang.
+The two government departments also issued an orange alert for mountain torrents in some parts of Shanxi, Shaanxi and Gansu.

 Local authorities are advised to strengthen real-time monitoring and flood warning procedures amid preparations for evacuation measures.